johanna-rodriguez/web-module-challenge-scope-and-closure/README.md

 Edit the `ReadMe` file with your answers.

 1. In your own words, define closure (1-2 sentences).

+A closure is a function that is free of variables, this means that the variables of the parent function work, but the closure does not have its own variables. and a closure is when a function is able to remember and access a lexical scope, even when the function is executed outside the lexical scope.

 2. Study the following code, then answer the questions below.

 ```js
 function personalDice(name){